ColdBox/coldbox-platform/ApplicationTemplate/readme.txt

 Then you need to change the name property of your Application.cfc or Application.cfm template.
 So open the file Application.cfc and change the name property to whatever you want it to be.
 Remember that every application will need its own name property.
-Also,please note that ColdBox uses the session scope as a requirement.
+Also,please note that ColdBox uses the session and application scope as a requirement.
 The client scope needs to be enabled if using the messagebox or clientstorage plugin.

-Once you have completed editing the config.xml file make sure that you now go to your CFMX administrator and create the CFMX mapping if needed.
-If your application lies on the root of your server, then you do not need a coldfusion mapping but a relative mapping from your web server root.
+Once you have completed editing the config.xml file make sure that you now go to your CFMX administrator and create the CFMX mapping if you are using one.

-Example: {root}/myapplication
+Example: {web_root}/myapplication

 Then your AppMapping setting will be: myapplication

-Now that you have completed editing your config, Application.cfc, you are ready to see results.
+Now that you have completed editing your config and Application.cfc, you are ready to see results.
 Point your browser to your application folder and you will see a message display:

 Welcome to Coldbox!!